 Installation Guide (Legacy Products)

-For Rhapsody instruments (and Sordina) please click here.
+For Rhapsody instruments please click here.
 For everything else, keep reading.

 If you are installing a Libre Wave virtual instrument the installation is done in two stages; first you’ll install the software plugin and standalone application, then you’ll install the samples.